Are you dealing with postpartum alopecia?

 You’ve just had a beautiful bouncing baby, everything seems to be going really well.

 You’ve even managed to slip into a bit of a routine with your new baby.
-You really could’t ask for more.
+You really couldn’t ask for more.

 One day you are getting ready in the morning brushing those luscious locks of hair that you managed to grow whilst you were pregnant only to find that lots of strands of your hair seem to be falling out.